 An attractive economical sustainable mulching alternative.
 Cover your beds with a thin layer of hulls, ½–1" thick: it will look sparse at first and the hulls may seem light enough to blow away in a good breeze.
 They will swell up nicely after a rain or two and settle down to a summer of weed and grass suppression.
 Three months later the bed was still pretty much weed free.
 MOFGA

 We have a surprise customer base for these hulls from people who use them not to mulch, but for making zafus and other pillows.
 We happily sell them to gardeners and meditators alike.
+Please tell us if you're a pillow-maker and we'll be sure to select an extra clean bag for you.

-The shipping weight of the pallet reflects the bulkiness of the bags of buckwheat hulls.
-You will actually receive 1100 pounds of hulls.
+The shipping weight of the pallet reflects the bulkiness of the bags of buckwheat hulls; You will actually receive 1100 pounds of hulls.

 8397 Buckwheat Hulls